lreznick/cpp-standards-proposals/constraining-concepts-overload-sets/constraining-concepts-overload-sets.md

 deduce `Copyable` for instance, and would probably cause compile failures when functions that are not part of the `Copyable` interface are called.
-Basically `auto for concept` on a lambda will either deduce a potentially more constrained concept than the one used by the function in which the lambda is defined, or it will cause a compile failure as `auto for concept` is ill formed when there is no concept data to propagate.
+Basically `auto for concept` on a lambda will either deduce a potentially more constrained concept than the one used by the function in which the lambda is defined, or it will cause a compile failure as `auto for concept` is ill formed when there is no concept data to propagate in from the immediate calling site.
 We also suggest that a Quality of Implementation concern could be to provide compiler warnings for unconstrained polymorphic lambdas which are defined in constrained functions.
 With all of these points covered, this is about as far as we can reclaim the territory of reinventing concept information for lambdas which are passed to lower functions.
 Either one explicitly specifies the constraint (possibly using `decltype for concept`), or one asks for `auto for concept` and is content with a more constrained concept or a compile failure.
-Pushing the concept information down into the template becomes a major nightmare, as discussed in earlier sections.
+Pushing the concept information down into the template for the general case becomes a major nightmare, as discussed in earlier sections.

 Returning to the composition of functions case, such as `std::identity`, we see that thus far, we haven't delivered on the promise to make that code clean (let alone make it so easy to use that it's invisible).